Scientific Name

 The Silversword alliance comprises about 50 species of plants belonging to three genera endemic to the Hawaiian islands.
 They get their common name from the visually impressive Silversword.

 These attractive plants were previously collected as curiosities.
-Climbers on the mountains would dig them up as proof that they had reached the summit.
+Climbers on the mountains would dig them up to prove they had reached the summit.
 Populations were further depleted by browsing and trampling by goats and cattle in the area.
 Today Argyroxiphium sandwicense is restricted to a single population of as few as 30 plants in the Wailuku River basin on Mauna Kea in Hawaii.
 These plants are at risk from the small size and range of their population, which is vulnerable to any chance event.

 The Hawai'i Silversword is protected in Hawaii.